 1. The Admissions Team

-Admissions is a vital part of the student recruitment process and plays a large part in helping agents, agent managers, parents and students to work through the whole application process from enquiry stage to the visa application process if one is needed.
+Admissions is a vital part of the international student recruitment process and plays a large part in helping agents, agent managers, parents and students to work through the whole application process from enquiry stage to the visa application process.